zrDan/aoki_desktop_web/README.md

 # Aoki web
-This project is a proposal to aoki web in desktop mode [Demo](https://aokiweb.herokuapp.com/.)
+This project is a proposal to aoki web in desktop mode <BR>
+[Demo](https://aokiweb.herokuapp.com/.)

 ## Technologies